-This type of employer shared responsibility payment is imposed when an ALE member offers minimum essential coverage to a sufficient member of full-time employees, but will still generally owe payment for each full-time employee, if any, who receives the premium tax credit for purchasing coverage through the Marketplace.
+This type of employer shared responsibility payment is imposed when an ALE member offers MEC to a sufficient member of full-time employees, but will still generally owe payment for each full-time employee, if any, who receives the premium tax credit for purchasing coverage through the Marketplace.

 According to the IRS, “a full-time employee could receive the premium tax credit if: (1) the minimum essential coverage the employer offers to the employee is not affordable; (2) the minimum essential coverage the employer offers to the employee does not provide minimum value; or (3) the employee is not one of the at least 95 percent of employees offered minimum essential coverage.”

 An employer may be subject to this payment only if it is not subject to the employer shared responsibility payment for failure to offer minimum essential coverage.

 The annual payment for this type of employer shared responsibility payment is $3,000 (starting in 2015 and indexed for future years) for each full-time employee who received the premium tax credit.
 The total amount cannot exceed the amount that the employer would have owed had it been liable for the first type of payment.